 6. Check Your Web Host’s Status

-As such, you'll want to check your host's current status, which will usually be provided to you on a specific page:
+You'll want to check your host's current status, which will usually be provided to you on a specific page:

-How you find this page will naturally depend on your host, but the easiest way is usually by searching for your host's name and the word “status”.
+How you find this page will depend on your host, but the easiest way is usually by searching for your host's name and the word “status”.
 You can then see if your host is experiencing issues that may be affecting your site, and contact its support to find out more information.